cybergreen-net/aggregator/README.md

 python main.py
 ```

-If you want you can access Redshift directly via psql to take a look at the data:
+If you want, you can access Redshift directly via psql to take a look at the data:

 ```
 psql -h cg-analytics.cqxchced59ta.eu-west-1.redshift.amazonaws.com --port 5439 --user cybergreen -d dev